-Each Competency area has corresponding skill statements which describe the knowledge and skills DSPs must have to demonstrate competency in each area.
+The following is a list of fifteen competency areas that have been accepted by the Rhode Island Direct Support Professional (DSP) Competencies Workgroup.
+The Workgroup has endorsed and adopted the DSP Competency Areas as published by the National Alliance for Direct Support Professionals in 21016, with minor revisions.
+Each Competency area has corresponding skill statement which describes the knowledge and skills DSPs must have to demonstrate competency in each area.
 Through each competency area, DSPs have the opportunity to address challenges, work on issues identified by the person they support, or assist a person in achieving a particular goal.
-The competencies are accompanied by a list of additional skill and knowledge requirements that the Workgroup has determined essential for success in the DSP profession.
+The competencies are accompanied by an additional list of skill and knowledge requirements that The Workgroup has determined essential for success in position of a DSP.
 This document provides a framework by which DSPs can effectively meet industry and community demand for quality by setting expectations for job performance and a basis for objective performance evaluation.